open-sauced/maintainer-intro-course/building-community.md

 ### Open Communication

 You want to encourage open communication in the community.
 Open communication allows everyone to understand what's happening around the project and community and helps to build trust and better collaboration.
 Everyone should feel comfortable expressing their thoughts and ideas and should be able to listen and respond to others in a respectful manner.
-You can read the chapter [How to Effectively Communicate and Collaborate](./communication-and-collaboration.md) for some tips about communication and collaboration.
+You can read the chapter [How to Communicate and Collaborate Effectively](./communication-and-collaboration.md) for some tips about communication and collaboration.

 ### Diversity and Inclusivity